When digital marketing came into prominence about 10 or 15 years ago, every law firm looking for clients online was clamoring to design their website.

 Whether they’ve been burned by careless vendors in the past, or because they simply don’t see web design as a marketing means toward a sales end, lawyers are particularly prone to ignoring the business development potential of their websites.

-Maybe that’s because, in all of the blogs and articles on web design for law firms, there is rarely an opportunity to see the ‘before & after’ effects of website redesign project.
+Maybe that’s because, in all of the blogs and articles on law firm website design, there is rarely an opportunity to see the ‘before & after’ effects of website redesign project.

 We’re here to address this.